 The peace and nuclear protest movements in America provide relevant historical examples of ordinary people shaping U.S. nuclear policy through individual and mass action.
 Erasing the histories of the anti-nuclear weapon and pro-peace movements discourages public involvement and obscures models useful for contemporary public engagement on nuclear weapon policies and practices.
 We should, and must, do better in our official nuclear weapon heritage efforts.

-Martin Pfeiffer is a PhD Candidate in the Department of Anthropology at the University of New Mexico (UNM).
-In addition, Pfeiffer is a Scholar in the UNM National Security Studies Program.
-A major focus of his research and gonzo journalism is the creation and circulation of meaning at nuclear weapon heritage sites and nuclear archives.
+Martin Pfeiffer is a PhD Candidate in the Department of Anthropology at the University of New Mexico and a Scholar in the UNM National Security Studies Program.
+His research examines the creation and circulation of meaning at nuclear weapon heritage sites and nuclear archives.
 As part of this work, Pfeiffer has made substantial use of the Freedom of Information Act to produce new information as well as to interrogate practices of governmentality in nuclear archives and other heritage sites.
 Pfeiffer has also served as a paid consultant to the New Mexico Museum on aspects of its exhibit “Atomic Histories: Remembering New Mexico’s Nuclear Past” (ran June 3, 2018 thru January 19, 2020).
-You can access Pfeiffer’s daily rants, reporting, and research results regarding nuclear weapon issues (and cat memes) on his twitter (@nuclearanthro) and you can access his free, public collection of nuclear and national security related media at the Open Science Framework: https://osf.io/46sfd/.
+Follow Pfeiffer’s on twitter @nuclearanthro and access his free, public collection of nuclear and national security related media at the Open Science Framework.